Everything you need to know to buy the right Podiatry Bur

 As a Podiatrist, you’ll be acutely aware of exactly what a bur is.
 For those who are not in the field, it is a small rotating tool with an abrasive surface which is used to debride excess toe nail (e.g. Onychauxis) and skin (e.g. hyperkeratosis) by a Podiatrist.

 There are a myriad of different burs in different shapes and made with different materials – each with different properties, capabilities and ability in different environments.
 It’s important to know the difference between the various options so that you can combine this knowledge with your personal preference.
-This information gives you the ability to make the right bur choice for you as a Podiatrist.
+This information will hopefully aid in making the hard choice of ‘which bur is best’ for you as a Podiatrist.

-The fine abrasive property of the diamond burs causes a fine dust to be produced during use.
+The fine abrasive property of the diamond bur causes a micro dust to be produced during use.
 As the dust is fine and very light, it is effectively extracted by using a drill with an inbuilt vacuum or extractor.
 Another option may be water spray drills.
-These use a fine mist of distilled water to trap the fine particles before they become airborne.
+These use a fine mist of water to trap the fine particles before they become airborne.
 It’s always a good idea to use a dust mask in combination with the above equipment.
-We’ll cover this in more detail a bit later.

 Note.
 Some bur manufacturers may even colour code (via a coloured ring at the base of the bur head) to differentiate different grades, making the grade distinction even easier.